lizjadejohnson/magickalDiary/README.md

 **INSTRUCTIONS**
 <br />
-Ensure that you remember to npm install all dependencies on the front and backend.
+Ensure that you remember to npm install all dependencies for the root/frontend/backend: npm install && npm install --prefix frontend && npm install --prefix backend (Or in Powershell it is: npm install; npm install --prefix frontend; npm install --prefix backend)

 Server info: Backend: 3000 Frontend: 5000 Proxy (setup on the backend package.json): 3000 VISIT http://localhost:5000/

-npm run dev spins up the front and backend servers.
+npm run fropnt the root directory will spin up the front and backend servers thanks to concurrently.

 .env: Remember to create a new .env file in the backend directory!
 It should look like: